-Friday March 19, 2021 is the Solemnity of Saint Joseph, Spouse of the Blessed Virgin Mary.
-The Feast Day is more special in this Year of St. Joseph proclaimed by Pope Francis to run from December 8, 2020 to December 8, 2021 to mark the 150th anniversary of the declaration of St. Joseph as Patron of the Universal Church.
+Monday March 20, 2023 is the Solemnity of Saint Joseph, Spouse of the Blessed Virgin Mary.
+The Feast Day marks the 152th anniversary of the declaration of St. Joseph as Patron of the Universal Church.

 “Go to Joseph!” is a familiar refrain when confronted with a difficult situation requiring intercession from above.
 This directive is shown on the cover of the magazine of The Society of St. Joseph of the Sacred Heart, “The Josephites”.
 What better way to “Go to Joseph!” than visit a church named in his honor and pray before a statue of him?
 There are thousands of churches across the world dedicated to St. Joseph.
 The saint is known under many titles, with these being the most common: 1) the Husband of Mary; 2) the Foster-Father of Jesus; 3) the Worker; 4) the Patron of the Universal Church; and 5) the Patron of a happy death.